Do you suffer from frequent headaches in the morning? Reoccurring jaw pain? You may need TMJ treatment in Tulsa, OK.

 Sleeping on your side, without other factors involved, does not cause TMJ.
 However, it does cause TMJ issues to become worse.
 Side sleepers with TMJ issues may need to adjust their sleeping position to help reduce the harm and side-effects of TMJ.
 Sleeping face-up is the best way to sleep if you have a TMJ disorder.

-Enriching lives, it’s what we do here at Henrich Dental.
-Call us today at (918) 262-4731 to schedule a worry-free consultation, or request an appointment online today.
+Enriching lives is what we do here at Henrich Dental.
+Call us for TMJ treatment in Tulsa, OK today at (918) 262-4731 to schedule a worry-free consultation.
+You can also request an appointment online.